 Least Authority is pleased to announce the launch of Destiny, a free end-to-end encrypted application that allows you to transfer files without revealing your identity.
-The desktop app is available for download via Github for Mac, Windows, Linux, and Android (also available on Google Play Store).
+The desktop app Mac, Windows, Linux is available for download via Github.
+The app for iOS/iPad OS is available via the App Store.
+The app for Android is available on GitHub the Google Play Store and F-Droid.
 If you are looking for Privacy Enhancing Technology (PET) alternative solution for your file transfer needs, we encourage you to use the app and provide feedback.

 File transfers are end-to-end encrypted.
 Furthermore, Destiny allows users to transfer large files without needing to reveal their identity to each other or the service provider.
 No sign-up is required to use the app, a further privacy safeguard.
 In the interest of reducing the risk of security vulnerabilities being present in the application, it has been audited by Radically Open Security.

 Users simply download the app, select a file from their device, and share a one-time code generated by the app with the intended recipient for safe delivery.
 The code, for example “7-guitarist-revenge”, is typed into the receiver’s device to establish a portal, which serves as a single use connection between the two devices.
 Both parties need to be online at the same time for the transfer to be successfully completed.